Codecademy/docs/content/plotly/concepts/graph-objects/terms/barpolar/barpolar.md

 The **`.Barpolar()`** class is used to plot bar charts on the polar coordinate system, where each point on the system is defined by two values:

-1. Radial distance - distance from the center/origin.
+1. Radial distance - This is the distance from the center or origin.

-2. Angle - The position of the bar around the circle.
+2. Angle - This indicates the position of the bar around the circle.

-Example use case: Visualizing activity or events over a repeating time period, such as time-of-day patterns, day-of-week activity, or seasonal trends.
+An example use case is visualizing activity or events over a repeating time period.
+This includes patterns like time-of-day activity, day-of-week trends, or seasonal variations.

 ## Syntax